Key Takeaways

 A dietitian can give guidance on how many healthy fats you need daily.

-Focus on incorporating the following healthy fats:
+Focus on incorporating the following healthy fats in your diet more often:

 - Olive oil.